MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-adrms-restrictions.md

     - Configured rights templates.

-- Directory synchronization is configured between your on-premises Active Directory and Azure Active Directory, and users who will use AD RMS protection are configured for single sign-on.
+- Directory synchronization is configured between your on-premises Active Directory and Azure Active Directory, and users who will use HYOK protection are configured for single sign-on.

-- If you share documents or emails that are protected by AD RMS with others outside your organization: AD RMS is configured for explicitly defined trusts in a direct point-to-point relationship with the other organizations by using either trusted user domains (TUDs) or federated trusts that are created by using Active Directory Federation Services (AD FS).
+- If you share documents or emails that are protected by HYOK with others outside your organization: AD RMS is configured for explicitly defined trusts in a direct point-to-point relationship with the other organizations by using either trusted user domains (TUDs) or federated trusts that are created by using Active Directory Federation Services (AD FS).

 - Users have a version of Office that is Office 2013 Pro Plus with Service Pack 1 or Office 2016 Pro Plus, running on Windows 7 Service Pack 1 or later.
 Note that Office 2010 and Office 2007 are not supported for this scenario.

 > [!IMPORTANT]
-> To fulfill the high assurance that this scenario offers, we recommend that your AD RMS servers are not located in your DMZ, and that they are used by only well-managed computers (for example, not mobile devices or workgroup computers).
+> To fulfill the high assurance that HYOK protection offers, we recommend that your AD RMS servers are not located in your DMZ, and that they are used by only well-managed computers (for example, not mobile devices or workgroup computers).
 >
 > We also recommend that your AD RMS cluster uses a hardware security module (HSM), so that the private key for your Server Licensor Certificate (SLC) cannot be exposed or stolen if your AD RMS deployment should ever be breached or compromised.